Humanities banner

 • Source Analysis

-In the study of Modern History at Stage 1, students explore changes within the world since 1750, examining developments and movements, the ideas that inspired them, and their short term and long-term consequences for societies, systems, and individuals.
+In the study of Modern History, students explore changes within the world since 1750, examining developments and movements, the ideas that inspired them, and their short term and long-term consequences for societies, systems, and individuals.
 Students study two topics, ‘Modern Nations’ in which the focus is China, and ‘The World Since 1945’ which focuses on The Cold War.

 Modern Nations: China